DIY Hydrangea Centerpiece + Bouquet

-Hydrangeas boast hundreds of tiny delicate petals that add amazing texture to any bouquet and have become the flower of preference for delicate occasions such as weddings and baby showers.
+Hydrangeas are a fan favorite amongst floral enthusiasts everywhere.
+These beautiful blooms contain hundreds of tiny delicate petals that add amazing texture to any bouquet.
+A hydrangeas effortless elegance allows the bloom to be the flower of preference for special occasions such as weddings and baby showers.

 Step 2: Prepare your flowers and greens